chaos-polymtl/lethe/doc/source/examples/multiphysics/dam-break-VOF/dam-break-VOF.rst

             set kinematic viscosity  = 0.01
         end
     end

+We define two fluids here simply by setting the number of fluids to be :math:`2`.
+In ``subsection fluid 0`` we set the density and kinematic viscosity of fluid 0 of the first phase.
+Similar procedure is done for the the secondary phase in ``subsection fluid 1``

 In the ``mesh adaptation subsection``, adaptive mesh refinement is defined for ``velocity``. ``min refinement level`` and ``max refinement